rice-cake/code-pops/README.md

-# work-log
-practise code written mostly in response to leetcode problems
+This repo. contains code written in response to leetcode problems.